-Finally, after what seems like a million years, we’ve opened our doors again, and we really hope you’ll join us for some Monkey Haven fun!
-We’ve missed you all so much, and the Keepers and rescued animals can’t wait to welcome you back to our primate rescue centre, which re-opened on Wednesday 1st July.
+We really hope you’ll join us this Christmas as we’ve missed you all so much, and the Keepers and rescued animals can’t wait to welcome you back to our primate rescue centre.

-We’ve been spending the past few weeks getting everything ready, so that you can enjoy a safe and relaxing visit.
+We’ve worked hard to implement many measures enabling a safe and relaxing visit.
 The following health and safety measures have been put in place to protect you, our team and the animals:

 Tickets – we strongly encourage you to buy tickets in advance, through our new online system, so that we can responsibly manage visitor numbers.
 This will guarantee that you can come on the day that you want to visit.
 We will also be selling a limited number of tickets on the door, space permitting.
 Numbers will be capped each day, for your comfort and safety.
 Please can members contact us in advance to reserve a slot.